GGonryun/warp-portal/daemon/README.md

 ### Machine Authentication

-All HTTP requests include machine authentication via SSH host key:
+All HTTP requests include machine authentication and environment identification:

 - **`fingerprint`**: SHA256 hash of the machine's SSH host key (e.g., `"SHA256:abc123def456..."`)
 - **`public_key`**: Full SSH public key of the machine (e.g., `"ssh-ed25519 AAAAC3NzaC..."`)
+- **`environment_id`**: Environment identifier from daemon configuration (e.g., `"prod-us-west"`)
 - **`timestamp`**: Unix timestamp when the request was made

-This allows the HTTP API to identify and authorize specific machines.
+This allows the HTTP API to identify and authorize specific machines within their designated environments.

 ### Machine Registration